Introduction & Basics

 Natural Daylight 25W CFL

 Please note - Sunlight coming through windows and into the tank will not provide the hermit crabs with any UVB.
-It gives them sunlight which they might appreciate, but it isn't going to allow them to produce vitamin D. The glass in the windows and the glass of the tank is going to filter out all of the UVB that is in the sunlight before it ever reaches the hermits.
+It gives them sunlight which they might appreciate, but the glass in the windows and the glass of the tank is going to filter out all of the UVB that is in the sunlight before it ever reaches the hermits.
 Also, tanks in full sun can have a greenhouse effect and overheat quickly, so make sure to keep an eye on the temps if your tank does receive direct sun!

 UVB is a really hard thing to use.
 Glass completely removes it if the light passes through it.
 The bulbs themselves are only able to produce UVB for around a year before the effect wears off and you’re left with a normal daytime bulb.
 The bulbs are also expensive in comparison to a normal bulb, and since they have to be replaced every 12 months the cost ads up.
 They are also only effective within so much of a range of the bulb, and if the animals stay too close they end up with a severe sunburn – something that could in theory affect our hermits as well.